I Can’t Stand The Rain | Chords + Lyrics

 Ann Peebles is an internationally acclaimed singer and songwriter, best known for her popular Memphis soul albums of the 70s on Hi Records.

-Two of her better-known songs are I’m Gonna Tear Your Playhouse Down and I Can’t Stand The Rain.
+Two of her better-known tunes are I’m Gonna Tear Your Playhouse Down and I Can’t Stand The Rain.